 Develop their ability to use the tools available to encourage settlements.
 Participants will learn about the various types of enforcement tools, such as alternative dispute resolution, that are used in the settlement process.

 Superfund 101 is mandatory for OSCs and RPMs to meet the inspector training requirements set forth under EPA Order 3500.1.
 The target audience is OSCs and RPMs as well as other programmatic and field support staff (i.e., enforcement personnel, HQ regional coordinators, Special Team members).
-THIS COURSE IS NOT OPEN TO ACADEMIA, CONSULTANTS, CONTRACTORS OR ANY PRIVATE ENTITIES.
+THIS COURSE IS ONLY OPEN TO EPA STAFF.
 In addition, the Superfund 101 course is a prerequisite for EPA employees who would like to attend the Removal and Remedial Process courses.

 Please note: For OSCs/RPMs to receive your certificate for this training, you will need to attend class until 3:00 p.m. local time on Friday.
 Please plan your travel accordingly.